fraunhofer-izi/geotag/README.md

 ```
 The table is passed with `--table <geo_sampe_table.tsv>`

-Most information on the sample is accessible in the geo soft files.
+Most information on the sample is accessible in the GEO soft files.
 In order
-to make the content available to geotag all relevant soft files need to
+to make the content available to Geotag all relevant soft files need to
 be organized such that the soft file of GSExxx is located in
 `/path/to/the/soft/files/GSExxx/GSExxx_family.soft`.
 To download and
 organize the soft files accordingly one could use the script `download_soft.sh`